This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Let lamb rest on the counter for 20 minutes prior to cooking.
+- Let lamb rest on the counter for 20-30 minutes before cooking.
 Season each side of lamb liberally with salt and pepper.

 - Heat olive oil in a cast iron skillet on medium-high heat.
 Wait until the skillet is nice and warm.
 Sear for 4-5 minutes per side, for medium.